treeverse/lakeFS/docs/reference/configuration.md

 * `auth.oidc.friendly_name_claim_name` `(string[] : )` - If specified, the value from the claim with this name will be used as the user's display name.
 * `auth.oidc.authorize_endpoint_query_parameters` `(map[string]string : )` - Add these parameters when calling the provider's `/authorize` endpoint
 * `auth.oidc.validate_id_token_claims` `(map[string]string : )` - When a user tries to access lakeFS, validate that the ID token contains these claims with the corresponding values.
 * `blockstore.type` `(one of ["local", "s3", "gs", "azure", "mem"] : required)`.
 Block adapter to use.
 This controls where the underlying data will be stored
 * `blockstore.default_namespace_prefix` `(string : )` - Use this to help your users choose a storage namespace for their repositories.
-   If specified, the storage namespace will be filled with this default value as a prefix, when creating a repository from the UI.
+   If specified, the storage namespace will be filled with this default value as a prefix when creating a repository from the UI.
    The user may still change it to something else.
 * `blockstore.local.path` `(string: "~/lakefs/data")` - When using the local Block Adapter, which directory to store files in
 * `blockstore.gs.credentials_file` `(string : )` - If specified will be used as a file path of the JSON file that contains your Google service account key